© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Camp SW of Great Cloddiau Farm (revealed by aerial photography) is a scheduled monument protected by Cadw under reference MG168.
 View the official record →

-Camp SW of Great Cloddiau Farm is an enclosure of uncertain date and purpose revealed through aerial photography in Monmouthshire, Wales.
+Camp SW of Great Cloddiau Farm is a prehistoric enclosure located in Wales and identified through aerial photography.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG168.

 Camp SW of Great Cloddiau Farm (revealed by aerial photography) dates from the unknown period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Camp SW of Great Cloddiau Farm (revealed by aerial photography) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG168.